fortinet-solutions-cse/fortistacks/README.md

 Now you have a lxd ready ubuntu, sudo without passwd and access it from MacOSX and windows vnc://<IP of fortistacksxs>

+Every other step is in its onw folder with a README.md in it.

 The first instance of this project contains a openstack mitaka on ubuntu you can use:

 `cd ubuntu-openstack`
 `./deploy.sh`